 Social value in 2026 is also much more local.
 It’s not enough to say you support “charity.”
 You need to prove how you are spending money within the specific local economy of the tendering authority.
 This “Local Multiplier” effect is a critical part of the scoring matrix.
 When addressing these sections, your evidence should be structured around these core pillars:

-• Environmental Stewardship: Providing a clear roadmap for how your fleet of vehicles or your office space will reach Net Zero by 2030 or sooner.
+Provide a clear roadmap for how your fleet of vehicles or your office space will reach Net Zero by 2030 or sooner.
+Net zero care home tender requirements are becoming standard across most local authorities.

-• Economic Inequality: Showing how your recruitment specifically targets “under-represented” groups in the local area, such as care leavers or the long-term unemployed.
+Show how your recruitment specifically targets “under-represented” groups in the local area, such as care leavers or the long-term unemployed.
+Commissioners want to see measurable hiring commitments, not vague promises.

-• Wellbeing: Detailing the specific mental health and physical wellbeing support you provide to your own staff, acknowledging the high-stress nature of the care sector.
+Detail the specific mental health and physical wellbeing support you provide to your own staff, acknowledging the high-stress nature of the care sector.
+A provider that looks after its workforce is a lower-risk partner for any council.

 Conclusion

-The new rules of 2026 have raised the bar.
-While the Procurement Act has simplified some of the paperwork, it has significantly increased the demand for quality, transparency, and social responsibility.
-Winning a contract today isn’t just about being a “good care provider” it’s about being a sophisticated, data-driven partner to the public sector.
-Those who embrace these changes, rather than fighting them, will find themselves winning the most sustainable and rewarding contracts in the market.
+The new rules of tendering in 2026 have raised the bar.
+While the Procurement Act 2023 has simplified some of the paperwork, it has significantly increased the demand for quality, transparency, and social responsibility.
+Winning a contract today isn’t just about being a “good care provider.”
+It’s about being a sophisticated, data-driven partner to the public sector.
+Understanding how to win health and social care tenders in this new environment starts with embracing these changes rather than fighting them.
+Those who do will find themselves securing the most sustainable and rewarding contracts in the market.
+If you’d like expert guidance on how to position your organisation under the new 2026 rules, book a free consultation with our tender specialists.

 Need support with tenders or compliance?
 AssuredBID helps UK social care providers prepare stronger bids and win the right opportunities.
 You can book a consultation with our tender experts, explore our services, and follow AssuredBID on social media for practical updates, insights, and guidance you can actually use.